miguelgrinberg/microdot/docs/intro.rst

         return '<h1>Hello, World!</h1>', 202, {'Content-Type': 'text/html'}

-If the application needs to return custom headers, but does not need to change the default status code, then it can return two values, omitting the stauts code::
+If the application needs to return custom headers, but does not need to change the default status code, then it can return two values, omitting the status code::

     @app.get('/')